daniele77/f16/CONTRIBUTING.md

 which leads to more users, more bug reports, more fixes, more testing, more features, and a better product!

+:heart: **Consider sponsoring the project!** :heart:

+If you find f16 useful and would like to support its development, please consider becoming a sponsor.
+Your sponsorship helps fund ongoing maintenance, new features, and improvements.
+You can become a sponsor by visiting the [Sponsor page](https://github.com/sponsors/daniele77).

 ## Ways to Contribute

 No contribution to f16 is too big or too small!
 We are